What Is a Hernia?

 During gestation, the fetus is connected to the womb by the umbilical cord, which passes through a small opening in the developing baby’s abdomen.
 While the opening generally closes soon after birth, it remains open in some babies, becoming larger to the point where the intestine or abdominal contents can protrude.

-Most umbilical hernias are present at birth and increase in size as one enters adulthood, goes through pregnancy or experiences the increased pressure within the abdomen associated with obesity and other conditions.
+Most umbilical hernias are present at birth and, without an umbilical hernia repair, increase in size as one enters adulthood, goes through pregnancy or experiences the increased pressure within the abdomen associated with obesity and other conditions.

 Incisional or Ventral Hernia